Key Takeaways

 4. One new passport photo

 Question: “I’m currently 15 years old, but I’ll be turning 16 in May.
-Throughout the year, I plan to obtain my driver’s permit, State ID, and open a bank account.
+Throughout the year, I plan to obtain my driver’s permit and state ID, and open a bank account.
 I live in California.

-Answer: A passport issued when one was age 15 and younger cannot be renewed.
+A: A passport issued when one was aged 15 or younger cannot be renewed.
 Your son needs to submit a new application in person to get a 10-year validity passport.
 Please prepare the following requirements:

 1. Form DS-11 (must be signed in front of a passport agent)